just-the-docs/just-the-docs/docs/customization.md

 ### Use a custom scheme

-To use the custom color scheme, only set the `color_scheme` parameter in your site's `_config.yml` file:
+To use the custom color scheme for all pages, just set the `color_scheme` parameter in your site's `_config.yml` file:
 ```yaml
 color_scheme: foo
 ```

+If you want to use a custom scheme in the front matter of individual pages, you need to make it switchable:

 ### Switchable custom scheme

-If you want to be able to change the scheme dynamically, for example via javascript, just add a file `assets/css/just-the-docs-foo.scss` (replace `foo` by your scheme name) with the following content:`
+If you want to be able to change the scheme dynamically, for example via javascript, or in the front matter of individual pages, just add a file `assets/css/just-the-docs-foo.scss` (replace `foo` by your scheme name) with the following content:`

 {% raw %}